EliCDavis/fast-mesh-seg/README.md

 ### Efficiently Interpreting Number Types / Minimizing Array Resizing / SeekReader

 Previously, the FBX reader used `binary.Read` method in golang.
 Doing so required making small readers and having the method use a switch statement to try to determine what number type it was dealing with.
 Creating these small readers where wasteful since we already have the data loaded, and we already know what the number type is so we don't have to go through a wasteful switch statement.
-This resulted with the most speadup for the loading of our large model (`HIB-model.fbx`) and spead it up a few seconds.
+This resulted with the most speadup for the loading of our large model (`Large.fbx`) and spead it up a few seconds.

 Minimizing array resizing when splitting the geometry nodes involved creating and re-using larger sized arrays instead of just appending to one each face.
 This means that we do minimal array resizing but we have to guess the size of the array beforehand because we don't know how many polygons will exist on each side of the clipping plane until we've completed the cutting operation.
 This resulted in the most amount of speedup (1.5x) for our small model that only has 1 geometry node.
 This ended up slowing down our model splitting for our big model (the opposite of what we are going for) by 1 second.
 This is because it has a  large amount of geometry nodes, which means theres a lot of wasted array space I guess.
 Further investigation and research is required.